 Stop and smell the roses.
 The Montreal Botanical Garden, right across the street from the Olympic Park, is a biodiversity haven and one of the world’s largest botanical gardens.
 The gardens display a collection of over 20,000 plant species, 10 exhibition greenhouses, 20 thematic gardens and 3 cultural gardens.
 The cultural gardens were by far my favorite—the Chinese Garden was a replica of an imperial garden from the Ming Dynasty and they didn’t miss a single detail, going so far as to include a teahouse where parkgoers can enjoy fresh herbal brews.
 A single adult ticket for $20 CAD ($15 CAD for students) allows you to explore all this, and even the arboretum with miles of walking paths.
-The Montreal Botanical Garden is part of the “Space for Life” project, which also includes the Insectarium, Planetarium, and the BioDome closed for renovations until 2019.
+The Montreal Botanical Garden is part of the “Space for Life” project, which also includes the Insectarium, Planetarium, and the BioDome.

 EVENING (6 – 9 pm)